 By Dr Jody Cedras, Director: Registration and Recognition, South African Qualifications Authority (SAQA)

 To understand the importance of membership to a professional body like PRISA, it is important to know the features, or at least the core ones, of a profession.
 While there may be many features, three key ones have been singled out by those studying professions.

 Firstly, extensive training is required to practice a profession.
 Many, if not most, professionals have advanced academic qualifications.
 In the world of PRISA, for example, to be an Accredited Public Relations Practitioner, requires a qualification at level 7 on the National Qualifications Framework (NQF), coupled with a minimum of ten (10) years’ experience and complying with one hundred (100) hours of Continuing Professional Development (CPD) activities over a three year period.

-Capitalise on benefits such as shared knowledge, professional development and the credibility that membership brings.
-This is something that will enable you to stay abreast with industry best practices.
+You can capitalise on benefits such as shared knowledge, professional development and the credibility that PRISA membership brings.

 |Morning Live Interview with Bridget von Holdt APR FPRISA – 16 January 2015|